01-edu/public/subjects/devops/cloud-kube/README.md

 ### Security:

-Implement security best practices by provisioning and managine SSL/TLS certificates for HTTPS, securing API endpoints with an API Gateway, regularly scanning for vulnerabilities with a proper service, and implementing managed authentication for publicly accessible applications with an authetication management services.
+Implement security best practices by provisioning and managing SSL/TLS certificates for HTTPS, securing API endpoints with an API Gateway, regularly scanning for vulnerabilities with a proper service, and implementing managed authentication for publicly accessible applications with an authentication management services.
 Ensure that the databases and private resources are secure and accessible only from the VPC.